fhcflx/ciencia-medica/_posts/2024-05-15-geomagnetic-storms-2024.md

 ### The Carrington Event (1859)

 The Carrington Event is considered the most powerful geomagnetic storm ever recorded.
-On September 1, 1859, British astronomer Richard Carrington observed and drew a massive group of sunspots, followed by a sudden bright flash—now known as a solar flare.
+On September 1, 1859, British astronomer Richard Carrington observed and drew a massive group of sunspots, followed by a sudden bright flash—now known as a solar flare {% include geomag-flare-en.html %}.
 This was the first time a solar flare was directly linked to geomagnetic disturbances on Earth.

 ![Carrington's sunspot drawing, September 1, 1859](https://upload.wikimedia.org/wikipedia/commons/thumb/9/92/Carrington_Richard_drawing_of_1859_sunspots.jpeg/330px-Carrington_Richard_drawing_of_1859_sunspots.jpeg)